ryanburnette/grunt-shopify-theme/README.md

 ```js
 grunt.loadNpmTasks('grunt-shopify-theme');
 ```

-*This plugin was designed to work with Grunt 0.4.x.*

 ## Configuration
 This example shows the simplest possible Gruntfile.js which might be used to set up the `grunt-shopify-theme` task.
 No options are specified, so defaults will be used.
 This assumes that your base directory contains the following folders: